Swaroop-Acharya/spring-learning/materials/Notes.md

 ## JAR Files

 A Spring Boot application typically produces a fat JAR file in the `target` folder, which contains all necessary dependencies to run the application, including an embedded Tomcat server.
 The `.jar.original` file contains only the original source code.

+### Inversion of Control (IoC) Container

+In Spring, the **Inversion of Control (IoC) Container** is responsible for managing the lifecycle and configuration of application objects (beans).
+Instead of creating objects directly, we request instances from the IoC Container, which handles dependencies and configurations automatically.

+### Application Context

+The **Application Context** is a central interface in the Spring Framework for creating and accessing the IoC Container.
+It initializes and configures beans, making it a way to set up an IoC Container.
+When the Application Context is started, it scans the application for classes with specific annotations (such as `@Component`, `@Service`, `@Repository`, etc.), creates instances of these classes, and manages them as beans within the container.

+---

+## Core Annotations

+### `@Component`

+The `@Component` annotation is a general-purpose annotation that marks a class as a Spring bean.
+When a class is annotated with `@Component`, Spring detects it during the component scan process, creates an instance of it, and manages it as a bean in the IoC Container.

+In addition to `@Component`, Spring provides specialized stereotypes:
+- **`@Service`**: For service-layer classes.
+- **`@Repository`**: For data access objects (DAOs) and persistence handling.
+- **`@Controller`** and **`@RestController`**: For web controllers in Spring MVC.

+### `@SpringBootApplication`

+The `@SpringBootApplication` annotation is typically used in the main class of a Spring Boot application.
+It combines three essential annotations:
+1. **`@Configuration`**: Marks the class as a source of bean definitions.
+2. **`@EnableAutoConfiguration`**: Enables Spring Boot's auto-configuration, which configures the application based on its dependencies (e.g., setting up a DataSource if `spring-boot-starter-data-jpa` is on the classpath).
+3. **`@ComponentScan`**: Scans the package of the annotated class and subpackages for Spring components (like `@Component`, `@Service`, `@Repository`, `@Controller`) and registers them as beans in the Application Context.

+### `@ComponentScan`

+The `@ComponentScan` annotation tells Spring which packages to scan for `@Component` and other stereotype annotations.
+It enables Spring to automatically detect and register classes as beans in the IoC Container.

+### `@RestController`

+The `@RestController` annotation is a specialization of `@Controller`.
+It is used to define RESTful web services.
+In addition to registering the class as a Spring bean, `@RestController` combines `@Controller` and `@ResponseBody`, meaning methods in a `@RestController` return data directly as JSON or XML responses.

+### `@Autowired`

+The `@Autowired` annotation is used for **dependency injection**.
+It allows Spring to resolve and inject collaborating beans into a given bean.
+For instance, if a class needs to use another class (e.g., a service needing a repository), `@Autowired` tells Spring to automatically inject the required bean.

+### `@EnableAutoConfiguration`

+The `@EnableAutoConfiguration` annotation, enabled by default in Spring Boot applications through `@SpringBootApplication`, configures Spring Boot based on the libraries it detects on the classpath.
+For instance, if it finds MongoDB dependencies, it will automatically configure MongoDB-related beans.

+### `@Configuration`

+The `@Configuration` annotation marks a class as a source of bean definitions.
+Classes annotated with `@Configuration` often contain `@Bean`-annotated methods that define the beans to be managed by the IoC Container.
+By declaring a class as `@Configuration`, you allow Spring to treat it as a configuration class for setting up beans.

+### `@Bean`

+The `@Bean` annotation is applied to methods within a `@Configuration` class.
+It tells Spring that the object returned from that method should be registered as a bean in the Application Context.
+This enables defining beans that require specific configurations or complex construction.

+---